Quramy/electron-connect/README.md

 ```

 ### Client
-A client can be created in browser process or renderer process.
+A client can be created in either browser process or renderer process.
+`Note:` Please make sure it is not done in both.

 * RendererProcess
 ```html